fravoll/solidity-patterns/docs/index.md

 # Solidity Patterns

 This document contains a collection of design and programming patterns for the smart contract programming language Solidity.
-Each pattern exists of a code sample and a detailed explanation, including background, implications and additional information about the patterns.
+Each pattern consists of a code sample and a detailed explanation, including background, implications and additional information about the patterns.

 ## Contents